Disclosure: this is a paid collaboration with Persil.

 One of Kate’s favourite responses when I reminisce about 1980s TV shows that she can’t remember is “I was probably up a tree.”
 This nicely articulates a concern I have about Dylan and Xander.

 I think it must be harder being a kid now than it was when we were their age.
 After all, our generation didn’t have nearly as many distractions to get in the way of playing and exploring.
 They’re a lot more knowing than we were and also don’t get outside nearly as much as we did.

 I’m not alone in thinking this either.
 Recent research carried out by Persil as part of its Dirt is Good campaign found that 74% of children spend less time outside than prison inmates.

 It’s a worrying statistic and I have to admit that some of the other findings ring true with Dylan and Xander.

 I fall in line with the 62% of parents who feel that their children have far fewer opportunities to play outside that they did.
-Elsewhere, 54% of children failed to identify an oak tree, which suggests that they’re out of touch with nature.
+Elsewhere, 54% of children failed to identify an oak tree.
+This suggests that they’re out of touch with nature.

 Then we had a game of cricket.
 Xander managed to hit the stumps with greater frequency than the ball but, again, the important thing was that we were all running around on a slightly boggy lawn!

-I’m really glad we agreed to take part in this campaign – we were definitely guilty of not spending enough time in the great outdoors and we’ve had fun playing in the garden and getting muddy knees.
+I’m really glad we agreed to take part in this campaign.
+We were definitely guilty of not spending enough time in the great outdoors and had fun playing in the garden and getting muddy knees.
 It’s an important part of being a kid – big kids included!